paich64/C64MEGA65/README.md

 * The file browser defaults to the folder `/c64` in case this folder exists.
   Otherwise it starts at the root folder.
 * The file browser only shows files with a valid file extension.
-  Currently, we only suppoert `.d64`.
+  Currently, we only support `.d64`.

 Flicker-free HDMI
 -----------------